playmer/sdl_gpu_by_example/site/content/lessons/003_Triangle_and_Fullscreen_Triangle.md

 ## Vertices, Briefly <a name="vertices" id="vertices"></a>

-For this chapter, to not _completely_ overload on information, we're only thinking about triangles, which are made up of three Vertices, essentially positions for now, that look _kind of_ like this:
+For this chapter, to not _completely_ overload on information, we're only thinking about triangles, which are each made up of three Vertices, essentially positions on a 2D plane for now, that look _kind of_ like this:

 ```
 typedef struct float2 {